dcstlouis/django-rest-framework/docs/api-guide/content-negotiation.md

         'DEFAULT_CONTENT_NEGOTIATION_CLASS': 'myapp.negotiation.IgnoreClientContentNegotiation',
     }

-You can also set the content negotiation used for an individual view, or viewset, using the `APIView` class-based views.
+You can also set the content negotiation used for an individual view, or viewset, using the [`APIView`][apiview] class-based views.

 	from myapp.negotiation import IgnoreClientContentNegotiation
     from rest_framework.response import Response